 The University of Mississippi, “Ole Miss,” is Mississippi’s largest university.
 In Oxford, MS you will find a beautiful campus, SEC football, and a thriving Chi Alpha group.
 God is doing amazing things here!
 Chi Alpha at Ole Miss is strong in discipleship and leadership development, racial reconciliation, and has a culture that is marked by transparency and encouragement.
-Our CMIT program places an emphasis on pioneering and mentorship, with lots of time with the campus directors who are passionate about training up new Chi Alpha directors and support staff.
+Our CMIT program places an emphasis on pioneering and mentorship with lots of time with the campus directors who are passionate about training up new Chi Alpha directors and support staff.
 We provide practical ministry experience and a systematic approach to ministry.
 When you complete our CMIT, you will be equipped to walk onto a campus and create something from nothing.
-Chi Alpha in Mississippi is relatively new, so you will not only be involved in training to pioneer a single university, but you will also have first hand experience pioneering an entire state–the Assemblies of God Mississippi District.
+Chi Alpha in Mississippi is relatively new, so you will not only be involved in training to pioneer a single university, but you will also have first-hand experience pioneering an entire state—the Assemblies of God Mississippi district.
 Check out our website or our Facebook page!

 University of Vermont

-The University of Vermont is nestled between the beautiful Green Mountains and the shores of Lake Champlain, and it is home to nearly 13,000 students.
+The University of Vermont is nestled between the beautiful Green Mountains and the shores of Lake Champlain and is home to nearly 13,000 students.
 Burlington is not only the birthplace of Ben and Jerry’s, but it was also named by Barna as the second most post-Christian city in America.
 Vermont is consistently ranked as the least churched and least religious state in the nation.
 Northern New England is home to more than 90 universities and colleges, yet fewer than 25 have any Christian ministry presence.

 UVM’s CMIT program will challenge you through theological studies, practical ministry skill development, and character formation.
 Our goal is to prepare missional leaders to serve in the post-Christian context of New England and the Northeast.